srmcgann/Coordinates/README.md

   },
   {
     uniform: { // reflection shader
-      ambientLight: null, // if set, overrides renderer.
-[0 to 1] may be over/under clocked
       enabled: true,
       type: 'reflection', // reflect an image on shape surfaces.
                           // works best with 'equirectangular' maps